- Vibration depends on the engine speed.

 |

-Check for damage to the fan blade or bent fan clutch shaft.
+Check if the fan blade is damaged or if the fan clutch shaft is bent.

 |